-A music teacher gives lessons on how to play instruments, or gives singing or voice lessons.
-Some teachers work in schools from elementary to high school levels, and teach many students.
-Other teachers give lessons on an individual basis, and may work out of their homes or at a store.
+A music teacher is someone who teaches people how to play an instrument (for example the piano, guitar or violin) or gives singing and voice lessons.
+Some music teachers work in schools from elementary to high school levels, and teach many students.
+These teachers are responsible for directing the school bands, choirs and orchestras.
+They may also teach appreciation, theory, or composition classes to advanced students.
+Other music teachers give lessons on an individual basis, and may work out of their homes or from a music store.

 A voice teacher instructs students in proper vocal technique.
 A vocal music teacher helps students learn to stay on pitch while singing and gives tips on finding the best songs to fit a student's voice.
 A private voice teacher works with only one student at a time, whereas a voice teacher in a school is responsible for directing a whole choir.

-Most teachers hold college degrees in musical education, and some have Master's degrees as well.
+Most teachers hold college degrees in musical education, and some have masters degrees as well.
 A college degree is especially important for teaching in a school setting, as most schools simply will not consider applicants without degrees.
 Public school teachers must hold education credentials which means keeping up with continuing education requirements for teachers.
 They often know how to play multiple instruments, and even choir teachers are often proficient piano players.

-Finally, a music teacher will benefit from having a flexible attitude toward his or her job.
-A school music teacher may need to spend extra time preparing for musicals or performances and selecting songs for the new school year.
-A private instructor can make extra money taking on more clients, but this will obviously require more of a time commitment.
-In both cases, the teacher needs to be flexible with his or her time, and needs to make time management a priority to best serve the students.
+A music teacher will benefit from having a flexible attitude towards the job, as he or she may need to spend extra time preparing for musicals or performances and selecting songs for the new school year.
+A private teacher can make extra money taking on more clients, but this will obviously require more of a time commitment.
+In both cases, the music teacher needs to be flexible with his or her time, and needs to make time management a priority to best serve the students.

 A music teacher can work in public or private schools or colleges, at stores, or even out of their own homes.
 A school teacher has a work environment similar to other teachers, with regular Monday through Friday hours, having holidays and summers off, but will need to invest extra time in rehearsals, especially before large performances.